vareha/data_engineering_zoomcamp_project/memory-bank/systemPatterns.md

 - Data cleaning, normalization, and enrichment are performed
 - Partitioning and clustering optimize query performance

+### Curated to Mart Layer
+- Further aggregation and transformation for specific use cases
+- Pre-computed metrics for dashboard performance
+- Optimized for specific visualization requirements

-### Curated Layer to Dashboard
+### Mart Layer to Dashboard
-- Looker Studio connects directly to BigQuery curated tables
+- Looker Studio connects directly to BigQuery mart tables
-- Visualizations are created based on transformed data
+- Visualizations are created based on pre-aggregated data
 - Dashboard provides interactive exploration capabilities

 ### Orchestration and Infrastructure
-- Airflow orchestrates the entire data flow
+- Kestra orchestrates the entire data flow
 - Terraform provisions all required cloud resources
 - Makefile provides a unified interface for common tasks